dtk/dtk-docs-v1/_getting-started/5-min-quickstart.md

 In this example, that is:
 {% highlight bash linenos %}
-$ curl -sSL https://getclient.dtk.io | bash -s dtk/
-This script will do the following:
+\curl -sSL https://getclient.dtk.io | bash -s dtk/ This script will do the following:

 * Install the dtk-client gem